MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_Timeout** - How long the hang lasted

+#### Office.Extensibility.Sandbox.ODPErrorNotification

+Tracks the various error notifications received from the sandbox.
+Used to detect the error scenarios in sandbox and there by fixing it, to improve productivity of the user

+The following fields are collected:

+- **AppId** - Id of the App

+- **AppUrl** - scrubbed app URL

+- **Result** - result error code

 #### Office.Graphics.ARCExceptions

 This exception reporting information is important for assessing the overall health of the graphics stack, as well as identifying parts of the code where failures are occurring at high frequency, in order to prioritize investigation.
 This exception reporting information is important for assessing the overall health of the graphics stack, as well as identifying parts of the code where failures are occurring at high frequency.
 This helps an engineer to determine which rendering failures are impacting the most users, enabling us to prioritize our investigations toward fixing issues that will have the greatest user benefit.